 Things to Remember

-Separate yard waste (leaves, grass clippings) from garbage and place on the opposite side of the driveway if possible.
+Separate the yard waste (leaves, grass clippings) from garbage and place on the opposite side of the driveway if possible.

 Materials Not Collected